 Cinema & Media Arts

-The Cinema & Media Arts major emphasizes the art of storytelling as the foundation for creating visual media.
-Students in this area develop their skills in writing, producing, directing, cinematography, sound design, and editing.
-They learn from faculty and professionals in residence who are specialists in their fields.
-As they develop as creative professionals, students produce portfolios demonstrating areas of specialization as well as a broad skill set suitable for the ever-changing media landscape.
+The cinema & media arts major at Anderson University emphasizes the art of storytelling as the foundation for creating visual media.
+Students develop their skills in writing, producing, directing, cinematography, sound design, and editing.
+They learn from faculty and professionals who are specialists in their fields.
+While they develop as creative professionals, students produce portfolios demonstrating areas of specialization as well as a broad skill set suitable for the ever-changing media landscape.
 This is a major that also can be helpful to students interested in video production, broadcast production, and broadcast and multimedia journalism.

 - The Art of Storytelling